Connect with others who understand.

 People with lupus nephritis have a higher risk of death than the general population — about five to eight times higher, according to research.
 However, immunosuppressant drugs have helped many people with lupus nephritis live long lives.
 About 94 percent of people with lupus nephritis live at least five years after diagnosis, and 71 percent live at least 20 years.

 People with lupus have a higher risk of developing infections, which can affect life expectancy.
 Infections can be serious for people with lupus.
-In fact, about 1 in 3 lupus-related deaths are linked to severe infections.
+In fact, some studies have found that about 1 in 3 lupus-related deaths are linked to severe infections.

 Treatment advances mean that most people with lupus have a much better outlook today than they did in the past.
 With proper treatment and healthy lifestyle habits, you can live a long and healthy life with lupus.